-A parliamentary report of 1777 listed parish workhouses in operation at West Dean (with accommodation for up to 18 inmates), Eastbourne (50), and Wilmington (8).
+In 1777, parish workhouses also in operation at West Dean (housing up to 18 inmates) and Wilmington (8).

 An Eastbourne Gilbert Union was formed in about 1794.
 In 1817, the Eastbourne Guardians established a workhouse on Church Street in rented premises that had been built as a barracks during the Napoleonic war.